Breakfast in London, dinner in Barcelona

 - FEVE in Spain, who run narrow gauge local trains along the north coastal towns.

-- Spanish suburban routes including Latour de Carol to Barcelona & Cerbère to Barcelona.
+- Spanish suburban routes including Barcelona to Latour de Carol.

-- It doesn't always hold full or accurate data for the Balkans or Greek domestic trains.
+- It doesn't always hold complete or 100% accurate data for the Balkans or Greek domestic trains.

 For British train times it's better to use www.nationalrail.co.uk as this will show any engineering work alterations.